AMELI: Angular Matrix Elements of Lanthanide Ions: Computational Workflow

 \subsection{Many-Electron Matrices (module \texttt{\upshape matrix.py})}

 The mixed unit tensor operator matrices obtained from the previous step are of limited utility for direct practical applications.
 However, they serve as the foundation for constructing the matrices of functional tensor operators.
 This construction step consists exclusively of high-level matrix additions and multiplications, avoiding operations at the individual matrix-element level.
 To enhance code readability, the \ameli\ package utilizes sparse matrix objects provided by the SymPy library.
-All tensor operators supported by the software are listed in Tab.~\ref{tab:matrices}, alongside their corresponding equations in this manuscript.
+All tensor operators currently supported by the software and provided by the \ameli\ repository are listed in Tab.~\ref{tab:matrices}, alongside their corresponding equations in this manuscript.

 These matrices are stored in the same sparse format as the mixed unit tensor operator matrices.
 Each data container includes a comprehensive set of states, incorporating electron pool and many-electron indices as described in the initial step.
 This ensures that the containers are self-contained, allowing for the unambiguous identification of the product state associated with each row and column.
 All product-state matrix containers are archived in the file \verb"product.zip" within the Zenodo repository~\cite{Caspary.2026b}.